-Question Answer Marks 1 The Causes and Impact of British Imperialism, c.1850-1939 40 Interpretation/Approach The main interpretation is that what counted in the Empire was paramountcy (defined as effective control) over a territory, and that this could be exercised in different ways.
+Question Answer Marks 1 The Causes and Impact of British Imperialism, c.1850-1939 40 Interpretation/Approach The main interpretation is that the late nineteenth century was a time of great challenge for the British Empire, but that despite the difficulties Britain was successful in maintaining and expanding its imperial position in the period up to the First World War.
 Showing understanding of the Big Message will involve discussion of both these aspects.
-The extract argues that paramountcy could take different forms, but that the issue of control was central to it.
-Only by establishing when paramountcy was established can one gain a true insight into motives for the acquisition of a territory.
-Glossary: the two main areas of interpretation have been (i) on whether imperial policy was determined at the centre (the metropole) or at the periphery (in the territories of the empire).
+The extract refutes the view that the late Victorian period saw the weakening of Britain's imperial grasp, whilst accepting that it faced a range of new challenges.
+Weaker responses will be those that focus on the challenges, and conclude that the Empire was diminished by them, missing the way in which the historian uses the challenges to highlight his interpretation of the persistent strength of the Empire.
+Glossary: The two main areas of interpretation have been (i) on whether imperial policy was determined at the centre (the metropole) or at the periphery (in the territories of the empire).
 This can involve debates on who was making the decisions at the centre (the 'official mind', 'gentlemanly capitalists' etc.) or at the periphery (the 'man on the spot'): and (ii) on whether the British Empire was characterised by a preference for formal (i.e. direct rule over annexed territory) or informal (i.e. indirect control mainly through and for commercial interests).
 What counts is how appropriate the use of this kind of terminology is in relation to the extract, and how effectively the extract can be used to support it.